BDO Ranger Guide, Builds, Skill Guide and more!

 Status: Dash, Gap Closer + Invincibility Frame

 A very important skill in Ranger’s Awakening Skill Tree.
 It’s a dash that will grant you a decent amount of iFrames for the whole duration of the movement.
 It can be used On-Cooldown but it won’t grant you iFrames, it will only work as a movement tool that people will be able to punish, therefore it will be very important to pay attention to the cooldown of this ability, you will want to iFrame through powerful engages, or to get out of messy situations.
 When dashing forward you will collide with enemies.
-There's no collision when you dash backwards, but the dash will travel less distance.
+There's no collision when you dash backward, but the dash will travel less distance.

 Use this dash wisely, pay attention to its 3-second cooldown, and save it for dodging Crowd Control, or avoiding huge bursts of damage.